rcalandrelli/HiCtool/tutorial/normalization-yaffe-tanay.md

 - The **normalized enrichment data** ("observed over expected" matrix) contain the enrichment value (O/E) for each bin.

 **Note!**
-If you need only the normalized contact matrices, there is no need to calculate also the enrichment data.
+If you need only the normalized contact matrices and do not need A/B compartment analysis, there is no need to calculate also the enrichment data.
 If you do not need the expected data, do not save it since they are the biggest files and the process may take time.

 To normalize the data, the script [HiCtool_yaffe_tanay.py](/scripts/HiCtool_yaffe_tanay.py) is used.